All about GMAT

 ROI of Programmes offered by GMAT-accepting Institutes

 GMAT is the best choice for management aspirants as the return on investment is quite high.
 Since an MBA course follows a hefty tuition fee, it is incumbent that you are well-acquainted with the reputation and career prospects of the program before opting for one.
-An MBA degree from a top-level B-school can help you land into the most competitive business sectors likethe Wall Street finance industry or Silicon Valley tech companies.
+An MBA degree from a top-level B-school can help you land in the most competitive business sectors like the Wall Street finance industry or Silicon Valley tech companies.

-• At IIM-A, PGPX batch2020-21 achieved the highest package of Rs.
+• At IIM-A, PGPX batch 2022- 23 achieved the highest package of Rs.
 82 LPA, and the average package stood at Rs 30 LPA.

-• For the Executive MBA programmes at IIMs, the average placement package is mostly above Rs.
+• For the Executive MBA programs at IIMs, the average placement package is mostly above Rs.
 25 LPA.

 • Read:To begin with, you must develop a regular habit of reading.
 This will greatly refine your knowledge and improve your comprehension skills.
-At the later stages, you should start working on your writing skills.
+In the later stages, you should start working on your writing skills.
 A smart way is to read a particular issue-based article and write an analysis of it in 20-25 minutes.
-Thereafter, spend 5-10 minutes to revise and polish your essay.
+Thereafter, spend 5-10 minutes revising and polishing your essay.

-• Develop Conceptual Clarity: In order to gain speed and accuracy in mathematical questions, you need to be aware of the related formulas, tricks, and shortcuts.
-These questions basically entail the knowledge and understanding of fundamental concepts like averages, percentages, ratio & proportion, etc.
+• Develop Conceptual Clarity: To gain speed and accuracy in mathematical questions, you need to be aware of the related formulas, tricks, and shortcuts.
+These questions entail the knowledge and understanding of fundamental concepts like averages, percentages, ratio & proportions, etc.

-Further, you can also make use of the study sources on the official site.
-GMAC authorities provide a guide for preparation plan, practice tests, and more.
+Further, you can also use the study sources on the official site.
+GMAC authorities guide preparation plans, practice tests, and more.

 1. What is the validity of GMAT score?

-2. Your GMAT score is valid up to five years and you can access them at the official site for 10 years.
+2. Your GMAT score is valid for up to five years, and you can access it at the official site for 10 years.

-4. The difficulty levels of both the exams are on comparable terms.
+4. The difficulty levels of both the exams are comparable.
 The mathematical part in CAT is tougher than that in GMAT, while the verbal part is more difficult in case of GMAT.
-However, both the exams require nearly same amount of hard work.
+However, both the exams require nearly the same amount of hard work.

 5. What is the ideal score in GMAT?

-6. Most of the top B-schools have a GMAT cut-off score between 710-740.
+6. Most top B-schools have a GMAT cut-off score between 710-740.
 So, you will need to target a score of 740+ to get into your dream B-school.

 7. Will I receive my score soon after taking the exam?
 And what scores will my report show?